podlaszczyk/seam-carving/README.md

 # Project

-This repository contains a simple ready to use CMake based project you may use for writing your solution.
+This repository contains a working CMake based project you may use for writing your solution.

 ## Prerequisities